daveclinton/doctor-patient-app/README.md

 ## Introduction

-Welcome to the setup guide for the [Your Project Name] Laravel project.
+Welcome to the setup guide for the doctor patient app.
 This guide will help you get the project up and running on your local machine.

 ## Prerequisites